-The last part of this study focuses on the tails of the E and $c_p$ seasonal distributions, exclusively, and assesses trends in the frequency of occurrence of high-E and low- $c_p$ extremes.
+The last part of this study focuses on the tails of the E and $c_p$ seasonal distributions, exclusively, and assesses trends in 400 the frequency of occurrence frequency of high-E and low- $c_p$ extremes.
 This is motivated by the documented role of these two RWP properties on hot and cold extremes throughout the year (Sect.
 1).
 High-E extremes are defined as days when the daily-mean RWP amplitude exceeds the climatological 90th percentile of the given grid point and year day.
 Similarly, low- $c_p$ extremes are defined as days when the daily-mean RWP phase speed does not exceed the climatological 10th percentile.
 The potentially more alarming situations when RWPs are both large-amplitude and quasi-stationary constitute a subset of the $E-c_p$ distribution that merits particular attention.
 To that end, compound extremes are defined as days when the daily-mean RWP amplitude exceeds the climatological 70th percentile and the daily-mean RWP phase speed does not exceed the climatological 30th percentile.
 The computation of the aforementioned climatological percentiles for each day of the year is described in Appendix A.

-The Northern Hemisphere DJF trends in high-E, low- $c_p$ , and compound extremes during the 1979-1999 and 1999-2019 periods are shown in Fig. 11.
+The Northern Hemisphere DJF trends in high-E, low- $c_p$ , and compound extremes during the 1979-1999 and 1999-2019

+410 periods are shown in Fig. 11-, while the 1979-2019 global trends are provided in the Supplement for reference (Figs. S6-S8).
 The count of extremes is regarded as 0 (i.e., it is not undefined) for seasons with no detected RWP object, which is typical for low-latitude grid points.
-Overall, the analysis demonstrates that the aforementioned temporal variation of trends in seasonal-mean E and $c_p$ is also reflected in the justifiably spottier and less robust-statistically significant trend patterns of their extremes.
-The 1979-1999 positive high-E extreme trends between 40°N and 60°N and negative trends to the north and south of this band are succeeded by generally positive trends during 1999-2019; more prominently over N Pacific, China, northwestern N America, and the Mediterranean.
+Overall, the analysis demonstrates that the aforementioned temporal variation of trends in seasonal-mean E and cp is also reflected in the justifiably spottier and less statistically significant trend patterns of their extremes.
+The 1979-1999 positive high-E extreme trends between 40°N and 60°N and negative trends to the north and south of this band are 415 suggested by generally positive trends during 1000, 2010; more preminently over NI Pagific.
+China, porthygetern NI America.

+415 succeeded by generally positive trends during 1999-2019; more prominently over N Pacific, China, northwestern N America, and the Mediterranean.
 In the case of low- $c_p$ and compound extremes, a large part of the N Pacific and N America regions experiences weak to no trends in 1979-1999, but shifts to positive and often monotonic trends in 1999-2019.
 Given that midlatitude grid points experience on average around 5 high-E, 5 low- $c_p$ , and 4 compound extremes per winter, monotonic positive trends of 0.2 extremes per year may be hardly perceptible to society, albeit rather substantial in the course of 20 years.

-For reference, the analysis for the other seasons as well as the 1979-2019 trends for all three types of extremes are provided in the Supplement (Figs. $\frac{$3-$8$}{53-$8$}$ ).
-The results of this subsection demonstrate that temporally-varying trends emerge within 1979-2019 in the E and $c_p$ seasonal distributions of some regions and seasons and shows how this reflects on the occurrence of large-amplitude and/or quasi-stationary RWPs.
+420 For reference, the analysis